sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**subscription_id_overrides**][subscription_id_overrides] `map(list(string))`

-Description: OPTIONAL: If specified, will be used to assign subscription_ids to the default Enterprise-scale Management Groups.
+If specified, will be used to assign subscription_ids to the default Enterprise-scale Management Groups.

 Default: `{}`